coryshain/cdr/docs/source/irftree.rst

 Factorization
 -------------

-DTSR models contain *impulses*, *coefficients*, and *IRFs*, each of whose structure can be separably manipulated.
+CDR models contain *impulses*, *coefficients*, and *IRFs*, each of whose structure can be separably manipulated.
 Impulses are timestamped data streams that constitute the predictors of the model.
-Impulses are computed from the input data prior to entering the DTSR computation graph.
+Impulses are computed from the input data prior to entering the CDR computation graph.

 Coefficients govern the amplitude of the response to a predictor.
 Specifically, the IRF for a given predictor is multiplied by a coefficient governing the magnitude and sign of the overall response.